MG-108/AI-Image-Generation-App/README.md

 </p>

 <p>
-  T The integration of the OpenAI API, with its state-of-the-art image generation capabilities, and the other technologies mentioned above, make mg-dall-e a truly remarkable and forward-thinking app.
+   The integration of the OpenAI API, with its state-of-the-art image generation capabilities, and the other technologies mentioned above, make mg-dall-e a truly remarkable and forward-thinking app.
 </p>

 <h2>Technologies used in Front-End</h2>